Aggregating in Pandas

 <pandas.core.groupby.DataFrameGroupBy object at 0x10b88ada0>

-Calling .groupby() by itself does not do much.
-We need to perform an aggregation on it in order to get a meaningful result.
+Calling .groupby() by itself doesn’t do much.
+We need to perform an aggregation on it to get a meaningful result.
 Let’s do the actual calculation now and see what we get.
 We call .aggregate('count') on the DataFrameGroupBy object.

 df.groupby(level=0).aggregate('count')